 CMS platforms are fast, affordable, and well-suited for startups, small businesses, and standard e-commerce needs.
 Custom development delivers flexibility, performance, and scalability for businesses with complex requirements, compliance obligations, or high-growth ambitions.

 If you're still unsure which path actually fits your goals, get in touch with a team that builds both and will give you a straight answer.
-Explore CMS and custom web development solutions tailored to your business.
+Explore development solutions tailored to your business.

 Yes.
 With a well-chosen premium theme and skilled design, a CMS site can look polished and professional.
 The visual difference for users is minimal.
 The real differences are under-the-hood performance, flexibility, and scalability.